The 10 Best Fall Festivals in Colorado!

 Every autumn season, Colorado is home to a number of fall festivals.
 The season brings cooler temperatures and a bountiful harvest of fall crops.
 All of these unique festivals occur during the fall months of September and October.
 From harvest festivals to wine festivals to a popular music festival, there are a number of excellent fall celebrations to attend to embrace this season in Colorado.

 Mountain Harvest Festival has everything you would expect from a fall harvest festival.
-Located in Colorado’s western slope, this four-day event features live music, beer and wine tastings and a multi-day farmers market from local farms.
+Located in Colorado's western slope, this four-day event features live music, beer and wine tastings and a multi-day farmers market from local farms.
 However one of the most amusing events is the annual grape stomp competition.
-Also enjoy a chili cook-off and pie contest along with arts and craft vendors.
+Also enjoy a chili cook-off and farm tours along with arts and craft vendors.

 Every fall, the town of Estes Park runs wild with local elk during the rutting season.
 Therefore Elk Fest is a celebration of elk, as you can not only hear the bulls bugle in the valley but also catch elk herds taking over the town.
 Elk Fest is a free event that features a bugling contest, a beer garden, elk seminars and storytelling along with elk art displays from local artists.

 Horror film buffs in Colorado should flock to the Telluride Horror Show, which is a three-day event that showcases horror, sci-fi and fantasy films every October.
-The films are featured in downtown Telluride at the historic Sheridan Opera House and Nugget Theatre.
+The films are featured in downtown Telluride at the historic Sheridan Opera House, Palm Theatre and Nugget Theatre.
 Enjoy over 70 films during this spooky multi-day festival.

 Head to Boulder for Downtown Boulder’s Fall Fest, a three-day festival that has been running for decades.
 Located at Boulder’s popular Pearl Street Mall, find live music, a beer garden, handmade goods and even a children’s carnival.

 Oktoberfest Denver is one of the best Oktoberfests in the nation.
 However this beer festival is also perfect for the whole family.
-Enjoy a costume contest, German food, a bratwurst-eating contest and live music.
+Enjoy keg bowling, German food, a bratwurst-eating contest and live music.
 Hundreds of thousands of people head to the Mile High City to enjoy this iconic German festival that runs for two weekends in September.

 Fall in Colorado means green chile season.
 And the home of green chiles in Colorado is the town of Pueblo.
 The Chile & Frijoles Festival features a variety of dishes made with the green chiles, from smoked on a stick to salsa.
 Besides green chiles, also enjoy live music, cooking demos and competitions and arts and craft vendors at this annual September event.